 We are working toward a vision of West Virginia where challenges are seen as opportunities, young people are drivers in our state’s future, and the Mountain State is a destination for young talent to live, work, and thrive.

-Vice President at Putnam County Chamber of Commerce
+President at Putnam County Chamber of Commerce

 Chief Communications Officer, New River Gorge Regional Development Authority

 Marketing and Community Relations Specialist, City of Wheeling